alephnode/alephnode/src/pages/12-rust-test-drive/index.md

 First, we bring two modules into scope: reader and template.
 We'll dig into those files in a moment.

-In our `main` function, we store the result of a `handle_input` function from the reader module in a template (judging from the variable name).
+In `main`, we store the result of a `handle_input` function from the reader module in a template (judging from the variable name).
 Next, we generate a template, passing the template info to the necessary builder.
 Looks easy enough.

 For better context, let's step into some of the functions called.

 # Reading User Input: Module One

+Here's our first stop—the reader module.

 _reader.rs_: